What is proteinuria?

 How is proteinuria diagnosed?

-The remainder of the urine is then examined under a microscope.
-Doctors look for substances that don’t belong in urine.
-These substances include red and white blood cells, bacteria and crystals that can grow and develop into kidney stones.
+Your healthcare provider will conduct a urinalysis (urine test) on the rest of your pee.
+A urinalysis examines your pee’s visual, chemical and microscopic aspects under a microscope.
+Your healthcare provider looks for substances that don’t belong in your pee.
+These substances may include red blood cells, white blood cells, bacteria and salt or protein crystals that can develop into kidney stones.

-What happens when chronic kidney disease or another serious condition is diagnosed or suspected?
+What happens when kidney disease or another condition is suspected?

-A doctor who suspects kidney disease would repeat the urine test three times over three months.
-If the samples test positive for proteins each time, the patient likely has kidney disease.
-The earlier the diagnosis, the more chance doctors have to slow the disease and stop it from progressing.
+If your healthcare provider suspects you have kidney disease, you’ll repeat a urine test three times over three months.
+If your urine samples test positive for the presence of proteins each time, you likely have a chronic (long-lasting) disease.
+The earlier the diagnosis, the greater the chance your healthcare providers can slow kidney disease and stop it from progressing.

-- Blood test to estimate the glomerular filtration rate (GFR).
-The GFR compares a patient’s size, age, sex and race to levels of creatinine and albumin in the blood.
-The GFR tells a doctor how well the kidneys are working and how far the kidney disease has advanced.
-It also helps the doctor plan treatment.
+- Glomerular filtration rate (GFR) blood test.
+The GFR compares your size, age, biological sex (assigned sex) and race to levels of creatinine and the protein albumin in your blood.
+The GFR tells your healthcare provider how well your kidneys are working and how far your kidney disease has advanced.
+This information helps your healthcare provider develop the best treatment plan.

-- Blood test to measure all proteins in the serum.
-The serum is part of the blood filled with proteins.
+- Blood tests to measure all proteins in the serum.
+The serum is the part of your blood that contains proteins.

-- A kidney biopsy.
-This is a procedure involving removal of a tiny piece of kidney.
-Doctors examine the sample under a microscope to determine what caused the kidney disease and the extent of damage.
+- Kidney biopsy.
+Your healthcare provider will remove a tiny piece of your kidney.
+They’ll send the kidney sample to a lab.
+A lab technician will examine your kidney sample under a microscope to determine what caused your kidney disease and the extent of the damage.

 Management and Treatment